solliancenet/tech-immersion-data-ai/day1-exp3/README.md

    ![Script to list files in a backup file in Blob storage.](media/ssms-sql-mi-restore-filelistonly.png "SSMS")

-6. You are now ready to restore the `ContosoAutoDb` database in SQL MI.
+5. You are now ready to restore the `ContosoAutoDb` database in SQL MI.
+In this step, you will be creating a new database on the Managed Instance.
 Select **New Query** on the SSMS toolbar again, then paste the following SQL script into the new query window. **Replace the `XXXXX` value** with the unique identifier assigned to your for this workshop.
+The database name in the  query should look something like `ContosoAutoDb-01234`.

    ```sql
    RESTORE DATABASE [ContosoAutoDb-XXXXX] FROM URL = 'https://techimmersion.blob.core.windows.net/labfiles/data/3/ContosoAutoDb.bak'
    ```

-   > The database name in the above query should look something like `ContosoAutoDb-01234`.
+   > **NOTE**: You may notice multiple databases in on the Managed Instance.
+This is because the SQL MI is a shared resource for all workshop attendees, so make sure you use your assigned unique ID when restoring and accessing the database.

-7. Select **Execute** on the SSMS toolbar.
+6. Select **Execute** on the SSMS toolbar.

-8. The restore will take 1 - 2 minutes to complete.
+7. The restore will take 1 - 2 minutes to complete.
 You will receive a "Commands completed successfully" message when it is done.

-9. When the restore completes, expand **Databases** in the Object Explorer, and then expand **ContosoAutoDb-XXXXX** (where XXXXX is the unique identifier assigned to you for this workshop) and **Tables**.
+8. When the restore completes, expand **Databases** in the Object Explorer, and then expand **ContosoAutoDb-XXXXX** (where XXXXX is the unique identifier assigned to you for this workshop) and **Tables**.
 You will see that the tables are all listed, and the SQL Server 2008 R2 database has been successfully restored into SQL MI.

     ![The Object Explorer is displayed with Databases, ContosoAutoDb, and Tables expanded.](media/ssms-sql-mi-object-explorer.png "SSMS Object Explorer")